EyasuTeshome/shifttracker/job-search/understanding-the-recruitment-process.md

 By taking specific actions, you can increase your chances of moving forward.

-**Complete [this quiz](https://docs.google.com/forms/d/e/1FAIpQLScMJfJhQdDEdQ4BD6VIOXz9zGTjWFWloiLgtxaIqvtYYD4Z0A/viewform?usp=sf_link) to identify these activities.**
+**Complete [this quiz](https://docs.google.com/forms/d/e/1FAIpQLScMJfJhQdDEdQ4BD6VIOXz9zGTjWFWloiLgtxaIqvtYYD4Z0A/viewform?usp=sf_link) to reflect about these activities.
+It will not be graded but will help you identify the key tasks for job searching.**

 ------